Chandler found this article through our electricity partner and thought it was vital information to share.

 About Our Relationship with Energy Ogre:

 Energy Ogre uses an advanced algorithm to help people find the lowest electricity cost for only $10/mo.
-When you sign up through our this link, you get a free month and Energy Ogre donates $2 to supports our community service efforts.
+When you sign up through our this link, you get a free month.
 Chandler personal uses Energy Ogre to save hundreds on his electric bill.